Surviving a night in The Ice-Hotel

-When the opportunity came up, and when we could fit it into our travel budget; we jumped at the chance to head to the Ice-Hotel for an extended weekend.
+When the opportunity arose, and when we could fit it into our travel budget, we jumped at the chance to head to the Ice Hotel in Kiruna Sweden for an extended weekend.
+And even though it was over 10 years ago now, I still remember it like it was yesterday.
+We were excited and curious to know if we could survive a night in the ‘The Ice-Hotel’ Kiruna Sweden.

-First stop was to visit the themed rooms and check out the amazing ice sculptures in some of the rooms.
-It was such a surreal experience, all the artists rooms where different, there was everything from Dragons to giant chessboards (I felt like a kid again playing chess & pretending to ride a dragon).
-All iced bedrooms are open to the public until 6pm every day, and then guests are allowed to retire to their chosen room.
+First stop was to visit the themed rooms and check out the amazing ice sculptures in some of these rooms.
+It was such a surreal experience, all the artist’s rooms were different, there was everything from Dragons to giant chessboards.
+I felt like a kid again playing chess & pretending to ride a dragon!

 After the rooms, we visited the church (you can organise to get married here) and then the ice-bar for a drink before heading off to do our activities that we had booked (review to come).

-Once our activities were over, it was time to do what we came here to do, and spend the night in our ice room on an ice bed.
-So we headed over to the warm house to collect our sleeping bags and to change into our thermals/Pjs.
+Once our activities were over, it was time to do what we came here for and spend the night in our ice room on an ice bed.
+We headed over to the warm house to collect our sleeping bags and to change into our thermals/Pjs Once changed, it was time to head to our room for the night.

 As we prepared for our departure back home & checked out of our room, we were given a certificate to congratulate and remind us that we had just spent the night in a -9c temperature room.

 All the beds are made of Ice with Reindeer skins on top of them.
-You sleep in a specially made sleeping bag (you can choose from single or a double).
+You sleep in a specially made sleeping bag and can choose from either a single or a double.

 How to get there & Location: